-A recap of what we saw, ate and did on a short trip to Chicago and the Highland Park.
+A recap of what we saw, ate and did on a short trip to Chicago and Highland Park.

-Now, it's time for a break from recipes and wellness for a post on my other passion -travel!
 A couple weeks ago, my little cousin got married in Chicago, so my mom and I decided to head up a little early and explore the city for a few days.
 I hadn't been since high school, so it was really fun to see the city with fresh eyes.

 After catching an early morning flight, we finally arrived in Chicago mid-afternoon.
 We drove out to my aunts house in Fort Sheridan, this really neat neighborhood that was converted from an old fort.
 Wish I had the pups with me so we could walk all over the neighborhood and check out all the houses.
 With the wedding coming up, we helped out a bit with the little things that had to be done.
 Really difficult tasks like checking on the order of popsicles from the Mexican ice cream store and tasting every flavor of ice cream while we were there.
 I know, my aunt is truly a horrible person to ask us to accompany her on tasks like this.
 For dinner, we went to Lucky Fish Deli, a seafood restaurant with a cajun inspired menu.
 After a stressful day (this was the start of my 2-week computer drama), I was in desperate need of some mood boosting omega 3s, so I ordered the blackened salmon with house veggies, which rather than a boring mix of steamed broccoli and carrots, was caramelized fennel, onions and red pepper.